impresspages/ImpressPages-cssgrid/readme.md

         SAMPLE CONTENT RIGHT
     </div>

-If you need to preview the grid layout, add the `showGridHint` class.
+If you need to preview the grid layout, add the `showGridHint` class to row's container `div`, and add the `gridHint` class to a row.

 ## Requirements